 Squamous cell carcinoma accounts for around 20% of all cases of skin cancer and can affect you regardless of your skin tone.
-At Texas Skin Cancer Center in Kingwood, Pearland, and Houston, Texas, skin cancer specialist Joseph Sedrak, MD, specializes in diagnosing and treating squamous cell carcinoma using advanced approaches like Mohs surgery and topical therapy.
+At Texas Skin Cancer Center in Kingwood, Pearland, Webster, and Houston, Texas, skin cancer specialist Joseph Sedrak, MD, specializes in diagnosing and treating squamous cell carcinoma using advanced approaches like Mohs surgery and topical therapy.
 To find out if your unusual lesion is squamous cell carcinoma and start treatment early, call Texas Skin Cancer Center or book an appointment online today.

 Squamous cell carcinoma is the second most common form of skin cancer and affects your squamous cells.
 Squamous cells are one of three main cell types within your surface skin layer and are very flat.
 They shed off regularly as new squamous cells form.